samdenty/comlink-extension/README.md

 # Comlink for Web Extensions

-This module allows you to use Comlink for Background <-> Content/Popup scripts.
+This module allows you to use [Comlink](https://github.com/GoogleChromeLabs/comlink) for Background <-> Content/Popup communication, in Chrome/Firefox/Safari extensions.

 ## Usage